denten-books/plain-text/2-device.md

 the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated circuit.
 In the operation of early telegraphy, the human operator acted as a mute interpreter between text and telegraph.
-The transcription of text into signal, and back onto paper, required the real-time presence of human encoders and decoders.
+The transcription of text into signal and back onto paper, required the real-time presence of human encoders and decoders.
 The perforated tape decoupled the human from the machine.
 In US patent
-#1187035 (1916) on "Telegraphy", Albert and Ralph Bumstead explain: "the
+#1187035 (1916) on "Telegraphy", brothers Albert and Ralph Bumstead explain:
-object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages" [@bumstead_telegraphy_1916].
+"the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages" [@bumstead_telegraphy_1916].
 Instead, the message was transcribed into perforation via mechanical means and then fed into the mechanism.
-The tape mechanics of the typewriter could then be coupled with the electrics of the telegraph, where perforated tape could mediate between the two "worlds" of mechanics and electricity.
+The tape mechanics of the typewriter could then be coupled with the electrics of the telegraph, where perforated tape mediated between the two "worlds" of mechanics and electricity.
 A number of contraptions emerged at the time with the aim of transfiguring the mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the